graciousagency/magento-robin-integration/readme.md

 This package is designed as a starting point and a way to show how you could use the ROBIN API in your Magento shop.
 It currently sends over data to ROBIN when a customer and/or order is created or updated through the front- and back-end.
 The module is tested in Magento 1.7, 1.8 and 1.9.

-## Dependency's
+## Dependencies
 Please ba aware that this package depends upon http://connect20.magentocommerce.com/community/Jowens_JobQueue.
 Please __install it first__ before installing and using this package, otherwise this package won't be usable.
+You also need to have magento cron enabled to make the queueing work.

 ## Setup